1766 BCE: traditional date for the founding of the first historic dynasty in China, the Shang dynasty

 The end of ancient China

-The Han dynasty lasted until 220 AD, when it broke up into several successor states.
+The Han dynasty lasted until 220 CE, when it broke up into several successor states.
 This opened a period of weakness for China, when no single dynasty was able to establish its rule over the whole country, and when barbarian peoples from surrounding regions were able to found a multitude of states within China.
 This was a dark period in Chinese history, but by no means as dark as the period which followed the collapse of the western Roman empire in Europe.
 Society was disrupted, trade declined and many cities shrank, but even in barbarian-occupied areas administration staffed by Confucian-educated officials continued to govern, and Chinese civilization continued largely as before.
 Within just a few centuries new dynasties would arise to once again rule China as a single empire.

 To view maps charting the rise and fall of Ancient Chinese dynasties, go to our TimeMap of World History pages on Ancient China